top of page

 About Sessions

 I work with adult individuals (18+).
-Sessions will be held on a weekly basis, 45 or 60 minutes each.
+Sessions are typically held on a weekly basis and are 45–50 or 60 minutes long.

-Before your first session, you'll be asked to complete an initial registration form and consent documents.
+Before your first session, you will be asked to complete an initial registration form and consent documents.

 グループ 848.png